syncfusion-content/blazor-docs/blazor/sparkline/localization.md

 ---
 layout: post
 title: Localization in Blazor Sparkline Charts Component | Syncfusion
-description: Checkout and learn here all about localization in Blazor Sparkline Charts component of Syncfusion, and more details.
+description: Learn about Localization in Blazor Sparkline Charts component of Syncfusion, and more details.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
 ---

-# Localization in Blazor
+# Localization

-The Sparkline Charts' component supports localization.
+The Sparkline Charts component supports localization.
 The default culture for localization is `en-US`.
 Change the culture using the `LoadCldrData` and the `setCulture` method.

 ## Tooltip format

-The Sparkline Charts' tooltip supports localization.
+The Sparkline Charts tooltip supports localization.
 The following code sample shows the tooltip text with currency format based on culture.

 ```cshtml
 <SfSparkline DataSource="@Numbers"